cloudinary-training/cld-php-migration/README.md

     ]
 );
 ```
 6. Generate an image tag using the image tag helper utility and render the image on the web page.
-You can repalce
-`cl_image_tag` with `ImageTag::fromParams` to create an image tag in SDK2.
+You can replace `cl_image_tag` with `ImageTag::fromParams` to create an image tag in SDK2.
 In this case you would import the
 `Cloudinary\Tag\ImageTag`.
 ```php
 use Cloudinary\Tag\ImageTag;